Loren Allred: Britain's Got Talent

+Disney

 On January 27, 2023, the "World of Color – One" for Disney 100 debuted at Disneyland featuring the new original song “Start a Wave” featuring Allred and written by Grammy-nominated artist Cody Fry.

+2023 Tour

 In July 2023, Allred announced that she would be joining Andrea Bocelli and David Foster for select performances throughout Europe, starting in late July 2023, according to Allred and Foster's Instagram.

+Final Fantasy VII

 In December 2023, Allred was announced as the performer of the theme song, "No Promises to Keep", for Final Fantasy VII Rebirth at The Game Awards 2023, which also featured a performance of the song.

+America's Got Talent: Fantasy League

 In January 2024, she was featured as a contestant on America's Got Talent: Fantasy League at Cowell's invitation, performing a new arrangement of "Never Enough".
 She was among contestants selected to continue in the competition after that initial performance.
 She was eliminated at the end of the first semi-final of the competition, after singing "Somewhere Over the Rainbow".

+Collaboration with Pokémon

+In August 2026, she worked with The Pokémon Company on the official soundtrack for the 2026 Pokémon World Championships taking place from August 28 to 30, 2026.
+Allred provided vocals for two songs, "Champions" and "Love Of The Game".
+The songs were first released on YouTube on August 14, 2026 on The Official Pokémon YouTube Channel.